 When you take a bus, whether commercial or private, public transportation or a school bus, you entrust your well-being to the driver.
 You have a right to a reasonable expectation that you will get where you want to go with a high degree of safety.
 Unfortunately, bus accidents happen every day across the country, and because of the sheer size and mass of these vehicles, bus accident injuries and property damage can be catastrophic.
-In 2021 alone, Michigan saw a total of 14,972 bus, commercial vehicle, and truck accidents with over 100 fatalities among them.
+In 2021 alone, Michigan saw 14,972 bus, commercial vehicle, and truck accidents, with over 100 fatalities.

-While this is less than the number of car accidents, it is worth noting that there are far fewer buses on the roadways than there are cars.
-If you have suffered serious injuries in a bus accident, the team of experienced and passionate Michigan bus crash lawyers at Matz Injury Law are ready to help you fight for compensation for the injuries you have suffered.
+While this is less than the number of total Michigan car accidents, it is worth noting that there are far fewer buses on the roadways than cars.
+If you have suffered serious injuries in a bus accident, our experienced and passionate Michigan bus crash lawyers at Matz Injury Law are ready to help you fight for compensation.

-Neck injuries can also be spinal injuries, but this area of the body can also suffer soft tissue injuries like whiplash, which can be debilitating and last for months, years, or even for life.
+Neck injuries can also be spinal injuries.
+This body area can also suffer soft tissue injuries like whiplash, which can be debilitating and last for months, years, or the rest of your life.
 A broken neck can even result in death.

-Broken bones usually heal within weeks or months, but sometimes they are severe enough that they never properly heal.
+Broken bones usually heal within weeks or months, but sometimes they are severe enough that they never heal properly.
 They can leave you with a disability for life.
 In some cases, broken bones can require amputation.

-Traumatic brain injury, or TBI, can lead to a severe disability.
+A traumatic brain injury, or TBI, can lead to a severe disability.
 You may suffer all kinds of mental health issues from a brain injury, including depression, mood swings, cognitive difficulties, and even hallucinations.
-It can result in a lack of ability to control your limbs or even cardiovascular problems.
+A traumatic brain injury can result in a lack of ability to control your limbs or even cardiovascular problems.

 While most cuts and bruises are superficial, bruises to internal organs can be life-threatening.
 A cut to a major vein or artery can also be deadly.
 Sometimes, infected cuts or cuts that are very deep can result in the loss of a limb, infections, or lifelong nerve damage.

-Wrongful death means that due to someone else’s negligent behavior, a family member or close loved one dies.
+Wrongful death means that a family member or close loved one died due to someone else’s negligent behavior.
 In these cases, you may be able to sue for your losses.

-Many different reasons account for why bus accidents happen.
-Depending on the specific circumstances, the cause of the accident can come into play in determining how much your settlement is worth.
-A few common causes include reckless driving, poor road conditions, blind spots, and a driver’s lack of experience.
+There are many different reasons why bus accidents happen.
+Depending on the specific circumstances, the cause of the accident can factor into determining how much your settlement is worth.
+Some common causes include reckless driving, poor road conditions, blind spots, and a driver’s lack of experience.

-Reckless driving is the core of most motor vehicle accidents.
-It lies at the heart of negligence, which means that the bus driver behaved in a way that was so irresponsible that no reasonable person would behave that way, that their behavior led in some way to the accident, and that you were injured as a direct result.
+Reckless driving is at the core of most motor vehicle accidents.
+It lies at the heart of negligence, which means that the bus driver behaved in a way that was so irresponsible that no reasonable person would act that way.
+Their negligent behavior led in some way to the accident, and you were injured as a direct result.

 Poor road conditions can include issues ranging from potholes to gravel, oil spills on the road, and even sudden sinkholes.
 It is the responsibility of the bus driver to adapt to poor road conditions and be aware of their surroundings to avoid these risks when they occur.

 Buses have large blind spots.
-Bus drivers are trained to be aware of these blind spots and the steps they must take to overcome them.
+Bus drivers are trained to be mindful of these blind spots and the steps to overcome them.
 If they fail to do so and an accident results, the victims can be compensated for their injuries.

-Like all drivers, bus drivers get better as they progress through their careers.
+Like all drivers, bus drivers improve throughout their careers.
 New drivers sometimes make crucial errors.
-Lack of experience, however, is not an excuse for negligence, and even a new bus driver can be held accountable for the mistakes they make.
+However, lack of experience is not an excuse for negligence, and even a new bus driver can be held accountable for their mistakes.

-You may be able to receive a variety of no-fault or PIP benefits in a bus crash, even if you were a passenger and do not have no-fault auto insurance of your own.
-The types of benefits you can receive include economic damages that are easy to value, and noneconomic compensation, which is more subjective.
+You may be able to receive a variety of no-fault or PIP benefits in a bus crash, even if you were a passenger and do not have auto insurance of your own.
+The benefits you can receive include economic damages that are easy to calculate, and noneconomic compensation, which is more subjective.
 If the bus driver was at fault, there is likely unlimited insurance, meaning the value of the settlement will only be affected by the value of the injuries, not the policy limit.

 Lost wages cover all the wages you have already lost from being unable to work.
-You may also be compensated for wages you would have earned in the future, and even potential retirement benefits you have lost.
+You may also be compensated for future wages you would have earned and even potential retirement benefits you have lost.

-You can be compensated for all of your doctor’s visits and medical treatment.
-This includes medication, therapy, procedures, transportation to appointments, and in-home care related to your injuries.
+You can be compensated for your doctor’s visits and medical treatment.
+This includes medication, therapy, procedures, appointment transportation, and in-home care related to your injuries.

-Pain and suffering is a blanket term for noneconomic damages.
-It covers everything from PTSD and emotional trauma to loss of consortium, loss of ability to take pleasure in life, lost comfort and support, and physical pain.
+Pain and suffering is a blanket term for non-economic damages.
+It covers everything from PTSD and emotional trauma to loss of consortium, loss of ability to take pleasure in life, loss of comfort and support, and physical pain.

 In a wrongful death case, you may be able to collect the above forms of compensation, plus funeral and burial expenses.